Secret-Family-Recipes-Jan-2021/BackEndCookbook/README.md

 ```
 POST /recipes
 ```

-title is required
+`title` is required

-categories is a list of category IDs
+`categories` is a list of category IDs, integers

 example:
 ```
 {